 In the first two parts of this introduction, I mainly discussed the website's front end, i.e., issues related to the interface.
 On the other side of the software stack, however, its back end is located; invisible to the users, it is a database in which all the content is stored.
 What I would like to stress here is that deciding which entities are included in the database and how they are related is a genuinely methodological matter.
 In order to build a scholarly website, the research approach needs to be operationalized; at least working definitions of the central concepts are necessary.
 In a project within the field of cultural and media studies, this work definitely cannot be conducted by software engineers alone, because: "The database is the theory!"
 If a website is supposed to match up to the complexities of the theoretical approaches that are guiding cultural and media research, both its back end and its front end must be developed in a truly interdisciplinary dialogue with programmers and designers.
 Hence, the following paragraphs will deal with the data model on which the Topology module of Campus Medius is based.

-I start with the entity at the top of the diagram, the mediator as anyone or anything given in an experience that makes a difference in the course of action.
+I start with the entity at the top of the diagram, the mediator as anyone or anything given in an experience that makes a difference to the course of action.
 In our terminology, a medium is none other than a type of mediators: Starhemberg appears on the stage of the "Turks Deliverance Celebration" as federal leader of the Austrian Homeland Protection, but ideally aligns himself with leader figures ranging from the Roman Caesars via the Habsburg emperors to the Fascist Duce.
 This is an example of a one-to-many relationship, with one medium constituted from many mediators.
 It was important for us to attach the attributes space, time, and value—the latter understood in terms of weighing the nodes in a network—to the relation, which connects two mediators, and not to the mediator itself.
 The common practice in digital cartography, however, is to determine where and when an entity occurs, i.e., to set its location (latitude/longitude) and its date and time.
 Yet this approach would have required a kind of transcendent gaze, an external perspective able to situate mediators in absolute time and space.
 In order to avoid this "god trick of seeing everything from nowhere," we have conceptualized space, time, and value relationally, in other words as differences in the network of mediators.

 An experience, in the sense of our data model, is an individual subset of relations including the attached mediators.
 And just as in our terminology a medium is a type of mediators, a mediation is a pattern of relations (e.g., the centralized topology occurring again and again in the "Turks Deliverance Celebration").
 In other words, a regularity of spatial, temporal, and evaluative connections—but what is actually mediated in an experience?
 This question links to the box at the foot of the data model, which summarizes the major function of the Foucauldian dispositif, namely to strategically respond to a social demand.
 While actor-network accounts focus on concrete empirical cases in order to precisely describe who or what makes a difference to a course of action, dispositif analysis searches for types of connection, for historical patterns of relations that are actualized in the given situation.
 Let us take the aforementioned example of the protest against the live broadcast of the "Turks Deliverance Celebration": the people who canceled their license wanted to speak up and refused to be influenced or educated from above—a collective demand to which Austrian radio was not ready to respond in 1933.
 However, counseled by the emigrant Paul Lazarsfeld, his wife Herta Herzog, and his friend Hans Zeisel, the Columbia Broadcasting System (CBS) and the New York advertising agency McCann-Erickson soon learned how to steer free expression of opinion in specific directions.

 In short, the actor-network and the dispositif are the central theoretical concepts that are operationalized in the data model of Campus Medius 2.0.
 Thus far, I have only elaborated on the right-hand part of the diagram, the ontological structure of the database.
 Its left-hand side, however, shows how the stored data become perceptible to the users.
 In order to appear on the website, a mediator needs to receive information, it literally has to be informed by texts, images, audio, or video.
 The metadata of these multimedia descriptions can be accessed via the quote icon next to each page title and downloaded as linked open data (LOD).
-All content is full-text searchable and available open access under the Creative Commons license CC BY 4.0, apart from the works cited in Campus Medius, which are protected by copyright.
-The typefaces used on the website are open-source fonts, namely Source Sans Pro by Paul D. Hunt and Source Serif Pro by Frank Griesshammer.
+The content is full-text searchable and available open access under the Creative Commons license CC BY 4.0, apart from the works cited in Campus Medius, which are protected by copyright.
+The typefaces used on the website are open-source fonts, namely Source Sans by Paul D. Hunt and Source Serif by Frank Griesshammer.

 Just like a mediator without information, a mediation—in the sense of our data model—stays invisible as long as there is no link to an interface, understood here as a mapping perspective (e.g., bird's-eye) and a mode of navigation (e.g., zooming).
 Hence, these visualizations are not neutral or free of ideology, but themselves part of their respective dispositif of mediation.
 In common with the substructure of campusmedius.net, they were programmed with open-source software: the front end in Angular and Mapbox GL JS, the back end in Django using a PostgreSQL database.
-The project code is fully documented and freely available under the MIT license at GitHub.
+The project code is fully documented and freely available at GitHub.
 We have implemented the website bilingually and responsively, that is, in English and in German, as well as for both desktop and mobile use.
 It runs on a virtual server provided by the Vienna University Computer Center with all its data archived in the digital repository Phaidra.

 4. Mapping Modern Media

-In the last part of the introduction, I will sketch out the long-term plans that we are pursuing for campusmedius.net.
+In the last part of the introduction, I will sketch out the plans that we are pursuing for campusmedius.net.
 We want to develop the website into a digital platform for mapping media experiences.
 Guided by a virtual assistant, the users may independently select a media experience in their daily lives, precisely describe its heterogeneous components, and map how these mediators are connected with each other.
 The analytical aim of the platform would be to subject the conceptual premises of the historical case study to a contemporary test: does having a media experience in the (post)modern societies of the twenty-first century still mean using reason in sovereign signs, capturing life in examining gazes, or speaking up in governed transmissions?
 In the case of the "Turks Deliverance Celebration," these dispositifs of mediation arose from an interplay between the empirical material and a Foucauldian theory of modernity.
-I want to highlight the word interplay in the sense of a mutual dialogue here, because no data explain themselves, but it also leads nowhere to obey a theoretical system that degrades them to mere placeholders.
+I want to highlight the word interplay in the sense of a mutual dialogue here, because data do not explain themselves, but it also leads nowhere to obey a theoretical system that degrades them to mere placeholders.
 However, we are confident that our data model enables us to define media and mediations immanently, so to say from below, by analyzing numerous mappings of media experiences in order to discover types of mediators and relational patterns that are distinctive of mediality as a (post)modern field of experience.

 The idea for this collaborative platform evolved from courses on "Mapping Modern Media," which I have taught at different universities since 2016.
 Instead of geo-referencing data sets, the students are encouraged to consider mapping as a critical practice by selecting and inquiring into media experiences in their daily lives: Who or what is given in such a course of action?
 How are these mediators connected with each other?
 To which demand is the media experience responding?
 And what might an alternative response be?
 For these courses, the data model of Campus Medius 2.0 had to be translated into a series of practical operations or rather mapping exercises.